agda/agda/doc/user-manual/tools/performance.rst

 Agda can do some internal book-keeping of how time is spent, which can be turned on using the ``profile`` verbosity:

-.. option:: -v profile:2 -v profile.definitions:10
+.. option:: -v profile.definitions:10

   Break down by time spent checking each top-level definition.

-.. option:: -v profile:2 -v profile.modules:10
+.. option:: -v profile.modules:10

   Break down by time spent checking each top-level module.